schmidtwmark/qnd/presentations/day0.md

 ---

-# Activity
+# Your First Program

-- Write a program to make a PB + J sandwich
+- Write a "program" to make a PB + J sandwich
 - I will execute it
 - Groups of 3